nisansala1/MVCapp/README.md

 # MVCapp
-This app is simple MVC application, which cna use for inset, delete, update crude operations.
+This app is a simple MVC application, which can use for insert, delete, update crude operations.
+ASP.Net Web forms were used and MSSQL is used for create the database including tables.